Last updated: July 13, 2020

 What does each entry in UniBind contain?

 Below this section, a summary of the statistics for all the prediction models used for this data set is displayed.
-Namely, for each prediction model, the thresholds that define the set of direct TF-DNA interactions are displayed, as well as a CentriMo p-value providing information about the centrality of the predictions with respect to the ChIP-seq peak summits.
+Namely, the thresholds that define the set of direct TF-DNA interactions are displayed, as well as a CentriMo p-value providing information about the centrality of the predictions with respect to the ChIP-seq peak summits.
 The lower the p-value the stronger the centrality.
 The closer it is to 0 the lower the quality of the data and/or performance of the prediction model is on this particular data set.

 Finally, at the bottom of the entry page, suggestions with other ChIP-seq data sets targeting the same TF are available.